Which Bible Should I Use?

 DISADVANTAGES

-The Living Bible is not intended to be a primary Bible for serious study.
+The New Living Translation is not intended to be a primary Bible for serious study.
 For detailed study each individual word of the original text is important, and a paraphrase does not attempt to maintain textual accuracy.

 Large portions of the Bible are poetry or couplets, e.g., most of Proverbs.
-The Living Bible specifically aims at presenting all the text in conversational American English.
+The New Living Translation specifically aims at presenting all the text in conversational American English.
 Thus, the form, sense and feel of the poetry is entirely lost -- there is no attempt to preserve it.

-This Bible, and all paraphrases, lack credibility with many Christians, particularly fundamentalists.
+This Bible, and all paraphrases, lack credibility with many Christians, particularly those who are very conservative theologically.

-The Living Bible and other paraphrased Bibles should never be relied upon or quoted in articles, etc.
+The New Living Translation and other paraphrased Bibles should never be relied upon or quoted in articles, etc.

 SUGGESTIONS

 Most people are not used to reading conversational English silently.
-The Living Bible is particularly good to read aloud, even alone.
-Often, a passage from an accurate translation will be difficult to understand, but on hearing The Living Bible paraphrase read aloud the meaning is immediately clear.
+The New Living Translation is particularly good to read aloud, even alone.
+Often, a passage from an accurate translation will be difficult to understand, but on hearing the New Living Translation paraphrase read aloud the meaning is immediately clear.

 TOP QUESTIONS HOME